QuantumETS/Godot-Pennylane/README.md

 The files under godot-quantum-rust/ is where the GDextension code to create a quantum circuit node reside.

-`libs.rs` is the entry point for godot. from there  `QuantumCircuit.rs` and `SpinozaSimulator.rs` is loaded.
+`libs.rs` is the entry point for godot. from there  `QuantumCircuit.rs` and `somethingnameSimulator.rs` are loaded.

 `QuantumCircuit.rs` define the interface between godot and quantum computing simulators.
 It also define an interface to load different kind of simulator.
 When interfacing with a rust simulator, you should add your rust simulator into the dropdown enum over there and the way to construct your simulator in the match pattern code.